henryhale/livecode/README.md

 pnpm dev
 ```

-## Issues and Contributions
+## Bugs, Issues and Contributions

 I'm glad you took time to check `LiveCode`.
 Thank you very much.

 All contributions are welcome, please follow the steps [here](https://github.com/henryhale/livecode/CONTRIBUTING.md);

-For any issue, kindly open one [here](https://github.com/henryhale/livecode/issues).
+For any bug or issue, kindly open one [here](https://github.com/henryhale/livecode/issues).

 ## License